Find the answers to the most common questions prospective surrogates have about the surrogacy process.

 This screening process is designed to ensure you are physically and emotionally ready to become a healthy and successful surrogate.
 Agencies also screen intended parents to ensure they are equally safe to work with and that they are ready to emotionally and financially commit to the surrogacy process.

 How long does the surrogacy process take?

+This is one of the questions on surrogacy that doesn’t have a precise answer.
 The length of your surrogacy journey may vary depending on the professional you choose to work with, your preferences for intended parents and your surrogacy experience, the number of cycles and embryo transfers required to successfully achieve a pregnancy, and any other unforeseen medical or legal complications that may arise during the course of the surrogacy process.
 In general, you can expect to deliver a surrogate baby 1–2 years after joining a surrogacy agency.